We often attract people who on some level resonate with us even if our outer personalities appear completely different.

 We can’t have one without the other.
-We can’t have the busy activity of day without the restful regeneration of night.
-We can’t have action without inaction.
-So they balance each other beautifully.
+It’s not possible to have the busy activity of day without the restful regeneration of night.
+Dynamic action springs from deep rest – inaction.
+They balance each other beautifully.

 However we live in a world that’s dominated by Masculine energy.
-So much of our attention and effort is directed to striving; striving to earn a living, to run a household, to take care of the practical necessities of life.
+So much of our attention and effort is directed to striving and getting.
+Striving to earn a living, to run a household, to take care of the practical necessities of life.

-But if too much attention is directed outwards, what then happens to our inner world, our inner home?
-This feminine side of our nature (whether we’re a woman or a man), then becomes starved of the very qualities we need so much in order to find balance: rest, nurturance and embracing ourselves in acceptance.
+However if too much attention is directed outwards, what then happens to our inner world, our inner home?
+This feminine side of our nature, whether we’re a woman or a man, then becomes starved of the very qualities we need so much in order to find balance.
+These are the qualities of rest, nurturance and embracing ourselves in acceptance.

 We can only give to others when first we learn how to receive for ourselves.

-But many of us have no early experiences of receiving.
-Even the period of gestation when we were growing within our mother’s womb may have been traumatic for us if she was fearful or troubled and not in a good relationship with her partner.
+However many of us have no early experiences of receiving.
+Even the period of gestation when we were growing within our mother’s womb may have been traumatic for us.
+Especially if she was fearful or troubled and not in a good relationship with her partner.

 So how do we learn this ability to receive?
-We open the way for this through learning how to accept ourselves “warts and all”.
+Through learning how to accept ourselves “warts and all”.
 Most of us only ever experience acceptance from outside ourselves – from someone else.
 We have little or no experience of this acceptance directly, from within ourselves.

-We can only truly give from a cornucopia of plenty, so it’s really important to find ways to fill this, our own inner wellspring.
-Just imagine how rich and fulfilled we could become if we could learn how to love and nurture ourselves in the same way as we nurture and love our children, our family and friends?
+Truly giving can only come from a cornucopia of plenty.
+Therefore, it’s really important to find ways to fill this, our own inner wellspring.
+Just imagine how rich and fulfilled we could become if we could learn how to love and nurture ourselves.
+Applying the same love and patience to ourselves as we give to our children, our family and friends?

 It sounds so simple, yet it’s such a challenge for us all.
 Why is this?
 What gets in the way of us accepting ourselves as we are?